marmelab/react-admin/docs/Admin.md

 }
 ```

+Check [the Data Provider documentation](./DataProviderIntroduction.md) for more details.

-The `dataProvider` is also the ideal place to add custom HTTP headers, authentication, etc. The [Data Providers Chapter](./DataProviders.md) of the documentation lists available data providers, and explains how to build your own.
+The `dataProvider` is also the ideal place to add custom HTTP headers, authentication, etc. The [Data Providers Backends ](./DataProviderList.md) chapters lists available data providers, and you can learn how to build your own in the [Writing a Data Provider](./DataProviderWriting.md) chapter.

 ## `authProvider`